teem2/dreem2/README.md

-# dreem2
+# Dreem2

-Dreem with virtual dom and renderer architecture
+Dreem with multiple screens, IOT and alternative renderer architecture